Zoning Code for CMX-2 Districts

 Single Family is defined as “The use of a lot as a residence for one family.”

 Two Family is defined as “The use of a lot as a residence for two families with each family occupying a single dwelling unit.”

 Multi-Family is defined as “The use of a lot as a residence for three or more families with each family occupying a single dwelling unit.”

 *Min. of 360 sq. ft. of lot area is required per dwelling unit for the first 1,440 sq. ft. of lot area; and 480 sq. ft. of lot area is required per dwelling unit thereafter.

 Group Living is defined as “Residential occupancy of a building or any portion thereof that is not categorized as a household living use and that typically provides communal kitchen/dining facilities.
 Examples of group living uses include, but are not limited to, fraternities, sororities, group homes, and temporary overnight shelters.”

 Personal Care Home requires a use registration permit.

 Personal Care Home is defined as “Any premises in which food, shelter, and personal assistance or supervision are provided for a period exceeding 24 hours for four or more adults who are not relatives of the operator, who do not require the services in or of a licensed long-term care facility, but who do require assistance or supervision in such matters as dressing, bathing, diet, financial management, evacuation from the residence in the event of an emergency, or medication prescribed for self-administration.”
 Where the Pennsylvania Department of Public Welfare requires, personal care homes must comply with 55 Pa.
 Code Chapter 2600.

-Single-Room Residence requires a variance.
+Single-Room Residence requires a special exception.